This company combines impressive quality with a generous valuation: BlackSky Technology Inc. (BKSY) - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Feb 25 when BROEKHUYSEN JOHAN G bought 12,000 shares for $2.70 per share.
 The transaction valued at 32,400 led to the insider holds 451,146 shares of the business.

 Valuation Measures: